i-dipanshu/local-simulation-of-production-grade-infra/docs/02. Jenkins/README.md

 In our Kubernetes (K8s) deployment definition file, Jenkins updates the image option to reference the newly created Docker image with the version tag.
 This ensures that the latest version of our application is deployed in our Kubernetes cluster.

+## Improvements
+- We can configure slack notification whenever a test is passed or failed during our CI process.
+- We can setup a stage for sonar server for code analysis.
+- We could also use build with parameter in Jenkins to improve reusability and management.

+## Conclusion
-By automating these steps, Jenkins streamlines our CI process, ensuring that changes in the source code are seamlessly built, packaged, and deployed with minimal manual intervention.
+By automating these steps, Jenkins streamlines our CI process, ensuring that changes in the source code are seamlessly deployed with no manual intervention.
 This results in efficient and reliable software delivery.